-7 Powerful Benefits of Using PPC Advertising
+7 Powerful Benefits Of Using PPC Advertising

 When compared to other channels like email and organic social, you have the advantage of targeting people outside of those who are already aware of your brand.

-PPC lets you quickly cast a wide net to find new prospects and customers.

-Plus, most of the work is done within the PPC advertising platform – from the research to campaign build-out, to writing ads.
+Plus, most of the work is done within the PPC advertising platform – from the research to campaign build-out to writing ads.

 You can get up and running quickly with minimal involvement of your development teams, aside from help setting up conversion tracking and any desired landing pages.

-You also have a lot of budget flexibility if you want to start small.

-You can set your own ad budget and bids, and choose what you’re willing to spend (though you have to pay at least close to a market rate to play in most cases).
+Despite the launch of a myriad of new AI and machine learning features that sacrifice granular bid adjustments in favor of growing PPC efforts at scale, platforms like Google Ads still offer account managers full control over where, when, and how they show up in Google.

+With budgets tightening across the economy and search ads getting more expensive for many verticals, PPC specialists have an incentive to hone in on the keywords that produce measure return for their price point and pause or remove keywords that are unqualified, irrelevant, or simply don’t bring in an audience ready to convert quite yet.

 If you see positive results, you can scale up immediately.
-And if you want to take a break, you can always pause and stop your ad spend immediately.
+And if you want to take a break, you can always pause and stop spending immediately.

-This is hard to do with other ongoing marketing campaigns, giving you the advantage and budget flexibility to move quickly when necessary or desired.
+This is hard to do with other ongoing marketing campaigns, and it gives you the advantage and budget flexibility to move quickly when necessary or desired.

-Google Ads’ auction and the algorithm involved have the final say of where your ads will be positioned and what you’ll spend when compared to competitors.
+Google Ads’ auction and the algorithm involved have the final say on where your ads will be positioned and what you’ll spend when compared to competitors.

 The alignment of relevance between your landing pages and the keywords and ad copy can hurt or help you.

-The good news is that you have the flexibility to make quick edits and to optimize while your ads are running and try new tests every day.
+The good news is that you have the flexibility to make quick edits, optimize while your ads are running, and try new tests every day.

-There’s not a long cycle from edit to deployment that you see in other mediums, and if an ad stinks, you can pull it without having to let it finish out a contracted media cycle.
+There’s not a long cycle from edit to deployment like you see in other mediums – and if an ad stinks, you can pull it without having to let it finish out a contracted media cycle.

-Whether you have a quantity of leads goal, a ROAS goal, spend goal, or other specific goals, you can manage toward them and track them with data that is fresh within a day.
+Whether you have a quantity of leads goal, a ROAS goal, a spend goal, or other specific goals, you can manage toward them and track them with data that is fresh within a day.

 Content marketing has taken over the digital marketing world, and content plans and calendars are the norm in most businesses now.

-With the investment in producing original and unique content to support the customer buying cycle and establish thought leadership positioning, Google Ads is an engine that can drive visitors to content more quickly and improve the ROI on your content investment.
+With the investment in producing original and unique content to support the customer buying cycle and establish thought leadership positioning, Google Ads is an engine that can drive visitors to content more quickly and improve the ROI of your content investment.

 PPC and SEO work well together as the impressions and opportunities for traffic are often to the same audience – the people using Google to find information, services, or products.